 If you have severe liver damage, you may need a liver transplant.
 However, this isn’t a cure.
 HCV in your blood can attack your new liver, so you’ll still need antiviral medication.

 HCV can be transmitted from mother to baby during birth, though it’s rare.
 It’s much more likely to be transmitted this way if the mother also has HIV.
-About 4 out of every 100 babies born to an HCV-positive mother will contract HCV.
+About born to an HCV-positive mother will contract HCV.

 Other surprising facts:

 - 25 percent of people with HIV also have HCV.

 - 2 to 10 percent of people with HCV also have HBV.

 - HCV tends to progress faster in people with HIV.

 - HCV is one of the top causes of liver disease, liver transplants, and the leading cause of death from liver disease.

 - About 75 percent of adults with HCV are baby boomers.

 - Chronic liver disease, which is often due to HCV, is a leading cause of death for African-Americans.